HaDataTech/hadatatech/README.md

 ## Hi, I'm Hà 👋

-👩🏻‍💻 QA/Data Analyst sharing about my journey and learnings in tech based in Canada <br/> 👩🏻‍🎓 Studied Master in Data Scence at the Liverpool John Moores University, UK
+👩🏻‍💻 Quality Assurance/Data Analyst sharing about my journey and learnings in tech based in Canada <br/> 👩🏻‍🎓  I recently earned my master's degree in Data Science at the Liverpool John Moores University, UK where I developed a strong foundation in data analysis, data modelling, problem-solving, and data-driven decision-making.

+My ambition is to help organizations make data-driven decisions by uncovering actionable insights through my analytical and problem-solving skills.

 # 💻 Tech Stack: